By Dennis Hartley

 (I am re-posting this piece from 2016, in commemoration of 9/11)

 I don’t get out much.
 In 60 years, I’ve yet to travel anywhere more exotic than Canada.
 That’s me…born to be mild.
 Oddly enough, however, I was “out of the country” on September 11, 2001.

 OK, it was Canada.
 I was enjoying a 3-day getaway at Harrison Hot Springs, a beautiful Alpine setting in British Columbia.
 I was booked to check out of the hotel on Tuesday, September 11th.

 I woke up around 9am that morning, figuring I had enough time to grab breakfast and one more refreshing soak in one of the resort’s natural springs-fed outdoor pools before hitting the road for the 3-hour drive back to Seattle.
 I was feeling relaxed and rejuvenated.

 Holy fuck.
 Was this really happening?
 I actually did not understand what I was watching for several minutes.
 It was surreal.
 It was especially discombobulating to be out-of-country at the very moment the United States of America appeared to be under attack.

 My first impulse was just to get back to the U.S.A.
 I was overcome with a sense of urgency that I had to “do” something (realistically, of course…what could I do to help those poor souls in the towers?).

-As I didn’t own a cell phone or a laptop (yes, I know they existed in 2001…but I was a latecomer to personal devices), CNN became my lifeline for the remainder of that horrible day.
-One thing I’ll never forget is Aaron Brown’s marathon reportage.
+As I didn’t own a cell phone or a laptop (yes, I know they existed in 2001…but I was a late adapter), CNN became my lifeline for the remainder of that horrible day.
+I’ll never forget Aaron Brown’s marathon reportage.
 As awful as the situation was, he maintained the perfect tone.
 This may sound corny, but he was not only a level-headed source of information, but also my friend that day.
 And apparently, I’m not alone in that assessment: